rarisenpai/ai-memory-sdk/src/typescript/README.md

 - Agents: contextId is included in the created agent name (`subconscious_agent_ctx_<contextId>`).
 Ensure your `contextId` contains only characters allowed by Letta agent names.
 Recommended: letters, numbers, underscores, and dashes.
 Avoid characters like `:`.
 - Blocks and tags: follow your Letta deployment’s constraints.
 Recommended: letters, numbers, underscores, and dashes.

+SDK tagging
+- Agents and passages created by this SDK are tagged with `ai-memory-sdk` for discoverability.
+The default `search` includes this tag.

 ## API Reference

 ### Constructor